mnot/I-D/json-home/draft.md

 {{RFC2119}}.

-# JSON Home Documents
+# API Home Documents

-A JSON Home Document uses the format described in {{RFC7159}} and has the media type "application/json-home".
+An API Home Document (or, interchangeably, "home document") uses the format described in {{RFC7159}}
+and has the media type "application/json-home".

 Its content consists of a root object with a "resources" property, whose member names are link relation types (as defined by {{RFC5988}}), and values are Resource Objects, defined below.